• Skip to primary navigation

 • 100 g kirīmi tīhi (cream cheese, room temperature)

-• 2 tsp wai rēmana (lemon juice)
+• 2 teaspoon wai rēmana (lemon juice)

 • A handful of your favourite herbs.
 I used chives and dill.